raunakshakya707/RepData_PeerAssessment1/PA1_template.md

 <br/>

 #### **Imputing missing values**
+Each missing value is filled with the mean steps for the corresponding interval index which is returned by the function ```getMeanStepsPerInterval```.
+We create a new dataset ```completeActivityData``` which has the missing data of the original dataset filled in.

 ###### **Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).**